 LVT 2011 r Soft, fruited wines, especially the Côtes du Rhône.
 Vinsobres can be heady and overdone

-LVT 2014 r 2013 wh 2012 rosé The wines are happily starting to be made in a more tender fashion, having been rather extracted in previous years.
-Husband Philippe [pictured] is vinifying now, and since 1999, the cellar equipment has been more up-to-date than it used to be.
-The domaine has been organic since 2006.
+LVT 2018 r 2018 wh 2012 rosé The wines are happily starting to be made in a more tender fashion, having been rather extracted in previous years.
+Husband Philippe [pictured] has handed over some of the vinification to son Thibaud, who has worked in New Zealand, and plays rugby.
+Since 1999, the cellar equipment has been more up-to-date than it used to be, with a large extension cellar built in 2019 as well.
+Raising of the Vinsobres red is all in concrete vat.
+The domaine has been organic since 2006, and is now biodynamic also.
+The care in the vineyards really shone through in the ****(*) 2018 Vinsobres red, along with the skilled blending that produced a wine of 50% Grenache, 20% Syrah, 15% Mourvèdre, 15% Cinsault, the last two bringing freshness and structure respectively: it is a high VALUE wine.
 The white Côtes du Rhône Villages can give pleasure.
 This is a domaine whose early promise is being delivered, with good fruit and stylish drinking from the Villages and Vinsobres wines.

 LVT 2009 r A Belgian newcomer to Vinsobres.
 Gérard Constant still works a little in the Theme Park business, and spreads his time between Belgium (80% of the exports) and the Rhône.
 The wines are very well grounded, with enough body to be interesting, beyond their stylish outer casing.
 Fashionable adviser Philippe Cambie was hired in 2008.